LookinLabs/GoBlitz/.github/ISSUE_TEMPLATE/hotfix-issue-template.md

 ---
-name: Bug report
+name: Hotfix issue template
-about: Create a report to help us improve
+about: Describe this issue template's purpose here.
-title: "[BUG] YOUR_TITLE"
+title: "[HOTFIX] YOUR_TITLE"
-labels: bug
+labels: hotfix
 assignees: ''

 ---

 **Describe the bug**
-A clear and concise description of what the bug is.
+A clear and concise description of what to fix.

 **To Reproduce**
 Steps to reproduce the behavior: